ladio1z/my_kubernetes_projects/README.md

-This is Repo is keeping the projects using Kubernetes.
+This Repo is keeping my projects, script and yaml files using Kubernetes.

 Kubernets is great tool in orchestration containers.